Systemic Architectures for Sustainable Urban Development (SASUI)

 This trend is evident in recent developments in Finland such as the introduction of a new innovation program by the Ministry of Employment and the Economy called INKA (Innovative Cities) and Tekes’s Fiksu Kaupunki (Smart City) program.
 These initiatives emphasize the importance of the city organization as a nurturer of regional innovation activities, particularly emphasizing the commercialization of innovations through pilots and demonstrations.
 This context requires city authorities to find new cooperation forms, both to engage the public at large, but also to align the interests of the city with those of important companies.

-This research is structured around three questions, the central research question is:
+This research was structured around three questions, the central research question was:

-In addition to this question the project’s research also aims to answer the following two questions:
+In addition to this question the project’s research also aimed to answer the following two questions:

 - How to set objectives and balance economic, social and environmental factors in low carbon urban development?

-The main research question must be addressed through different combinations of inductive and deductive research, oscillating between hypotheses generation from existing scientific knowledge and looking for new grounded insights which emerge from the observations in the studied cases.
+The main research question was addressed through different combinations of inductive and deductive research, oscillating between the generation of hypotheses from existing scientific knowledge and looking for new grounded insights which emerged from the observations in the studied cases.

-Contributing researchers at the University of Tampere are undertaking a LivingLab project aimed at prompting interaction between local residents and those planning the Tammela area's future.
+Contributing researchers at the University of Tampere undertook a LivingLab project aimed at prompting interaction between local residents and those planning the Tammela area’s future.
 Read more about this project here.